Geometry-Induced Transport of Self-Aligning Chiral Bristlebots: Results

 \subsection{Rigid constraints}

-In the previous section, we controlled the motion by an explicit bottleneck in space.
+In the previous section, we {biased} the motion by an explicit bottleneck in space.
 However, one can also design bottlenecks in phase-space that still allow every point in space to be visited.
 A particular type of such an environment is adding permanent elastic interactions to the particles.
 These add additional structure to the phase-space that hinders (or blocks) access to some regions, similarly to how the housing restricts the accessible phase-space regions to configurations with a fixed minimal distance between particles.
 Assemblies of active particles with elastic constraints are interesting for several reasons: In the stiff limit, they impose kinetic constraints that limit the motion to the zero modes of the configuration.
 In ref. \citenum{hernandezlopez2024}, Hernandez-Lopez et al. followed this idea to analytically identify that such active clusters (or solids) explore an effective energy landscape with minima that correspond to the collectively admissible states.
 We demonstrate this, by considering three particles linked in an equilateral triangle.
 This was implemented by means of 3D-printed linkages between the housings.
 There are two zero-modes in this system: translation and rotation of the triangle.
 In fig.~\ref{fig:5}, we show that we can experimentally realize this concept.
-The time series of the rotation of the triangle (left), shows that there periods of almost stationary orientation (corresponding to translation) that alternate with fast changes (rotation).
+The time series of the rotation of the triangle (left), shows that there are periods of almost stationary orientation (corresponding to translation) that alternate with fast changes (rotation).
 This is complemented by considering the overall speed of the construct (right).
 The stretches of nearly constant orientation correspond to large speed, whereas the center-of-mass is almost vanishing in the rotational state.
-Interestingly we find no direct evidence that the intrinsic chirality of the bristlebots is affecting the collective motion, which does display some persistence across subsequent rotational phase, but no overall tendency.
-We connect this to the fact that the radius cyclical motion imposed by the triangle (fixed separation $d\approx \ell_h \approx 2.7$cm) is vastly differing to the intrinsically preferred motion even in the case of aligning handedness.
-Thus, we are concluding that this particular design offers a topological implementation of an active run-and-tumble particle.
-In future work, it will be interesting to explore to what extent the parameters of this effective motion can be controlled by specific design choices such as the lattice constant of the triangle or the amount of friction imposed by elastic cover.
+Interestingly, we find little direct evidence that the intrinsic chirality of the bristlebots is affecting the collective motion, which does display some persistence across subsequent rotational phase, but no overall tendency.
+We connect this to the fact that the radius of the cyclical motion imposed by the triangle (fixed separation $d\approx \ell_h \approx 2.7$cm) is vastly differing to the intrinsically preferred motion even in the case of aligning handedness and the influence of wall interactions.
+Thus, we are concluding that this particular design offers a topological implementation of an active run-and-tumble particle. {Interestingly, the data shows little sign of the free handedness.
+This, however, has to be attributed to the role of wall interactions.
+Free simulations (see model in the SM~\cite{supplmaterial}) show clear chirality}.
+In future work, it will be interesting to explore to what extent the parameters of this effective motion can be {selected} by specific design choices such as the lattice constant of the triangle or the amount of friction imposed by elastic cover.
 In other works, assemblies of few bristlebot-driven active particles by flexible~\cite{zheng2023} or semiflexible (buckling)~\cite{xi2024} elastic connections have been considered.
-These directions also allow for a wider variety in the design of the effective energy landscape explored by the active particles.
+These directions also allow for a wider variety in the design of the effective energy landscape explored by the active particles. {We note that a similar reduction to two collective modes can be observed in active crystals of self-aligning chiral particles~\cite{musacchio2026}.}